elephantscale/es-training-new/python/slides/PYTHON-Intro.md

   * Commercially Available Support

     - Good for Enterprise Users
-    - Easy for IT Services to “Certify” entire distribution including packages
+    - Easy for IT Services to "Certify" entire distribution including packages

   * Separate from System Python